DENIM NOSTALGIA

 2000s

-In 2000s, DIY jeans were officially in - customized denim became a hot trend as it enabled wearers to express themselves creatively through their style, a big part of the Millennial mind-set.
-High-rise styles gave way to low-rise ultra-skinny models, favored by many including JLO, Britney Spears, Paris Hilton & Nicole Richie.
+In 2000s, DIY jeans were officially in - customized denim became a hot trend as it enabled wearers to express themselves creatively through their style, a key part of the Millennial mindset.
+High-rise styles largely gave way to ultra-skinny, low-rise models, famously championed by icons like J.Lo, Britney Spears, Paris Hilton, and Nicole Richie.

 Paris Hilton, Getty